alleyinteractive/aria-menu/src/README.md

-# Aria Menubar Component
+# Aria Menu keyboard navigation

-Allows a user to use the keyboard to navigate a three-level menu.
+Allows a user to use arrow keys to navigate a three-level menu.

 ## Background